evykassirer/notes/class_notes.md

 			A[j+1] = A[j]
 			j--
 		A[j+1] = key

 the number of executions depends on the input.
 It's between 1 and i.

-We assume worst case analysis when runtimes vary so wildly.
+We assume **worst case analysis** when runtimes vary so wildly.
-	That is, compute an upper bound on the runtime for insertion sort:
+- That is, compute an upper bound on the runtime
-		runtime <= sum i=1..n-1 (i-1)O(1) = O(1)sum i=1..n-1 i which is O(n^2)
+- for insertion sort: runtime <= sum i=1..n-1 (i-1)O(1) = O(1)sum i=1..n-1 i which is O(n^2)
-	If you use upper bounds, alos show they are tight
+- If you use upper bounds, also show they are **tight**
-	To show that they are tight, give an instance (of size n) on which the runtime asymptotically actually occurs e.g. consider an array in reverse-sorted order for insertion sort
+- To show that they are tight, give an instance (of size n) on which the runtime asymptotically actually occurs
+- e.g. consider an array in reverse-sorted order for insertion sort

 "worst case":

 	T(n) = runtime of max instance I s.t.
 I has size n
 	     = max {T(I)}

 "average case":

-	T(n) = sum of instances of size n / # instances of size n "best case":
+	T(n) = sum of instances of size n / # instances of size n

+"best case":

 	T(n) = min {T(I)}

-*** Abstract Data Types (ADT) ****
+###Abstract Data Types (ADT)
-A description of information and a collection of operations on that information.
+- A description of information and a collection of operations on that information.
-The information is accessed only through the operations.
+- The information is accessed only through the operations.
-We can have various realizations of an ADT, which specify:
+- We can have various realizations of an ADT, which specify:
-	How the information is stored (data structure)
+ - How the information is stored (data structure)
-	How the operations are performed (algorithms)
+ - How the operations are performed (algorithms)

-e.g. Dynamic arrays
+####e.g. Dynamic arrays
-Linked lists support O(1) insertion/deletion, but element access costs O(n).
+- Linked lists support O(1) insertion/deletion, but element access costs O(n).
-Arrays support O(1) element access, but insertion/deletion cost O(n).
+- Arrays support O(1) element access, but insertion/deletion cost O(n).
-Dynamic arrays offer a compromise: O(1) element access, and O(1) insertion/deletion at the end.
+- Dynamic arrays offer a compromise: O(1) element access, and O(1) insertion/deletion at the end.
-Two realizations of dynamic arrays:
+- Two realizations of dynamic arrays:
-	Allocate one HUGE array, and only use the first part of it.
+ -Allocate one HUGE array, and only use the first part of it.
-	Allocate a small array initially, and double its size as needed.
+ -Allocate a small array initially, and double its size as needed.
 (Amortized analysis is required to justify the O(1) cost for insertion/deletion at the end — take CS 341/466!)

-e.g. Stack ADT
+####e.g. Stack ADT
-Stack: collection of items with operations:
+- collection of items with operations:
-	push: inserting an item
+ - push: inserting an item
-	pop: removing the most recently inserted item
+ - pop: removing the most recently inserted item
-Items are removed in LIFO (last-in first-out) order.
+- Items are removed in **LIFO** (last-in first-out) order.
-We can have extra operations: size, isEmpty, and top
+- We can have extra operations: size, isEmpty, and top
-Applications:
+- Applications:
-	Addresses of recently visited sites in a Web browser procedure calls
+ - Addresses of recently visited sites in a Web browser
+ - procedure calls
-Realizations of Stack ADT
+- Realizations of Stack ADT
-	using arrays
+ - using arrays
-	using linked lists
+ - using linked lists

-Queue ADT
+####Queue ADT
-Queue: a collection of items with operations:
+- a collection of items with operations:
-	enqueue: inserting an item
+ - enqueue: inserting an item
-	dequeue: removing the least recently inserted item Items are removed in FIFO (first-in first-out) order.
+ - dequeue: removing the least recently inserted item
+- Items are removed in **FIFO** (first-in first-out) order.
 Items enter the queue at the rear and are removed from the front.
-We can have extra operations: size, isEmpty, and front Realizations of Queue ADT:
+- We can have extra operations: size, isEmpty, and front
+- Realizations of Queue ADT:
-	using (circular) arrays
+ - using (circular) arrays
-	using linked lists
+ - using linked lists

-Priority Queue ADT
+####Priority Queue ADT
-Priority Queue: a collection of items (each having a priority) with operations:
+- Priority Queue: a collection of items (each having a priority) with operations:
-	insert: inserting an item tagged with a priority
+ -insert: inserting an item tagged with a priority
-	deleteMax: removing the item of highest priority deleteMax is also called extractMax.
+ - deleteMax: removing the item of highest priority deleteMax is also called extractMax.
-Applications:
+- Applications:
-	typical “todo” list
+ - typical “todo” list
-	simulation systems
+ - simulation systems
-The above definition is for a maximum-oriented priority queue.
+- The above definition is for a **maximum-oriented** priority queue.
-A minimum-oriented priority queue is defined in the natural way, by replacing the operation deleteMax by deleteMin.
+- A **minimum-oriented** priority queue is defined in the natural way, by replacing the operation deleteMax by deleteMin.

-Using a Priority Queue to Sort: PQ − Sort(A) initialize PQ to an empty priority queue for i ← 0 to n − 1 do
+#####Using a Priority Queue to Sort: PQ − Sort(A)
-	PQ .insert (A[i ], A[i ])
+initialize PQ to an empty priority queue

 	for i ← 0 to n − 1 do
+		PQ.insert (A[i], A[i])
+	for i ← 0 to n − 1 do
 		A[n − 1 − i] ← PQ.deleteMax()

-Realizations of Priority Queues
+#####Realizations of Priority Queues

 Attempt 1: Use unsorted arrays
-		insert: O(1)
+- insert: O(1)
-		deleteMax: O(n)
+- deleteMax: O(n)
-		Using unsorted linked lists is identical.
+- Using unsorted linked lists is identical.
-		This realization used for sorting yields selection sort.
+- This realization used for sorting yields selection sort.

 Attempt 2: Use sorted arrays
-		insert: O(n)
+- insert: O(n)
-		deleteMax: O(1)
+- deleteMax: O(1)
-		Using sorted linked-lists is identical.
+- Using sorted linked-lists is identical.
-		This realization used for sorting yields insertion sort.
+- This realization used for sorting yields insertion sort.

 Third Realization: Heaps
-		A heap is a certain type of binary tree.
+- A heap is a certain type of binary tree.
-		Our goal with heaps is to get insertion and deletion to be O(logn)
+- Our goal with heaps is to get insertion and deletion to be O(logn)

-Recall binary trees:
+####Recall binary trees:
-	A binary tree is either
+- A binary tree is either
-		empty, or
+ - empty, or
-		consists of three parts: a node and two binary trees (left subtree and right subtree).
+ - consists of three parts: a node and two binary trees (left subtree and right subtree).
-	Terminology: root, leaf, parent, child, level, sibling, ancestor, descendant, etc.
+- Terminology: root, leaf, parent, child, level, sibling, ancestor, descendant, etc.

-Heaps
+###Heaps
 A max-heap is a binary tree with the following two properties:
-		Structural Property:
-			All the levels of a heap are completely filled, except (possibly) for the last level.
+- Structural Property: All the levels of a heap are completely filled, except (possibly) for the last level.
 The filled items in the last level are left-justified.
-		Heap-order Property:
-			For any node i, key (priority) of parent of i is larger than or equal to key of i.
+- Heap-order Property: For any node i, key (priority) of parent of i is larger than or equal to key of i.

 A min-heap is the same, but with opposite order property.

 Lemma: Height of a heap with n nodes is Θ (log n).

 ----

-Jan 20
+##Jan 20

 Note that level k (starting counting at 1 at the top)  has 2^(k-1) nodes And if we have k levels, the number of nodes we have total is *at least* sum i=0..k-2 2^i + 1 and *at most* sum i=0..k-1 2^i